tmedwards/sugarcube-2/docs/core/functions.md

 either($pies)  → Returns a random pie from the whole array

-// Using singular values and arrays; given: $letters = ["A", "B"] either($letters, "C", "D")  → Returns a random value from the whole list—i.e. "A", "B", "C", "D"
+// Using singular values and arrays; given: $letters = ["A", "B"] either($letters, "C", "D")  → Returns a random value from the whole list—i.e., "A", "B", "C", "D"

 // Using multiple arrays; given: $letters = ["A", "B"] & $numerals = ["1", "2"]
-either($letters, $numerals)  → Returns a random value from the whole list—i.e. "A", "B", "1", "2"
+either($letters, $numerals)  → Returns a random value from the whole list—i.e., "A", "B", "1", "2"
 ```

 <!-- *********************************************************************** -->